swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 Expect developers to convert to UnsafeRawPointer without a solution for viewing the raw data as a collection of bytes.

-There is no alternative to introducing an `UnsafeBytes` API that doesn't require developers to understand the subtle semantics of raw pointers and binding memory to a type.
+There is no alternative to introducing an `UnsafeRawBufferPointer` API that doesn't require developers to understand the subtle semantics of raw pointers and binding memory to a type.
 My experience helping developers migrate their code, which they likely did not write in the